 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-Existing IEEE 802.16 profiles address wide channels in both licensed and unlicensed bands.
-This new project provides support for channel sizes less than the existing minimum channel size of 1.25 MHz.
+Existing IEEE 802.16 profiles address wide channels of 1.25-20 MHz.
+This new project provides support for exclusively-licensed spectrum with channel sizes less than the existing minimum channel size of 1.25 MHz.

 1.2.4 Technical Feasibility